sjones321/civ7-tracker/CONTRIBUTING.md

 ## Devlog ritual (daily)

 - Run `new-devlog-today.bat` (or `new-devlog.ps1`).
 It creates/opens `docs/devlog/YYYY-MM-DD.md` and inserts a **Commit Digest**.
-- Ask ChatGPT for a human summary using `docs/devlog/TEMPLATE.md`, paste it into the entry.
+- Get a human summary using `docs/devlog/TEMPLATE.md` — ask Bob (Cursor) or ChatGPT (Lucy), paste it into the entry.
 - Commit with `docs: add end-of-day summary` (or similar).

 The devlog lives in `docs/devlog/`.
 Template: `docs/devlog/TEMPLATE.md`.